 Roles and missions of the police in preventing and combating terrorism are defined in the Act No. 171/1993 Coll.
 On Police forces as amended and are carried out in accordance with the Constitution of the Slovak Republic, Constitutional acts and other acts particularly with the Penal Code No. 300/2005 Coll. as amended, generally binding standards and effective international treaties and agreements signed by the Slovak Republic.
 Crimes linked to terrorism are contained in § 297 - Establishment, plotting and supporting of terrorist group, in § 313 and § 314 -Terror and § 419, - Terrorism of the Criminal Code No. 300/2005.
-Within the Police Presidium under the Bureau of the Fight against Organized Crime acts the Counter - Terrorism Unit (CTU) whose main responsibilities as a law enforcement authority are prevention and repression (or prosecution) of terrorist related crime.
+Within the Police Presidium The Counter -Terrorism Unit (CTU) whose main responsibilities as a law enforcement authority are prevention and repression (or prosecution) of terrorist related crime acts in Police Presidium.
 It consists of 2 departments: Terrorist Screening Centre and Operative Department.
 Its competency spreads over the whole territory of the Slovak Republic.
 For this purpose field offices were established in Central and Eastern parts of Slovakia.
 Among CTU's tasks are intelligence gathering, investigation of criminal offences related to terrorism, criminal intelligence analyzing, strategic analyzing, creating reports, information and positions, threat assessments, conclusions and resolutions for advisory bodies and also policymaking.
-CTU was the supervising body in a long process of creating and revising two strategic documents: National Counter Terrorism Action Plan REV-1 and REV-2.
-The Act No. 171/1993 of the Police Force powers CTU to conduct criminal-intelligence related activities such as communication interception, surveillance, covert human intelligence sources etc.
+CTU was the supervising body in a long process of creating and revising strategic document: National Counter Terrorism Action Plan the Act No. 171/1993 of the Police Force powers CTU to conduct criminal-intelligence related activities such as communication interception, surveillance, covert human intelligence sources etc.